European Laboratory for Learning and Intelligent Systems

-The European Laboratory for Learning and Intelligent Systems (ELLIS) is a pan-European nonprofit organization for the promotion of artificial intelligence with a focus on machine learning.
-The organization's goal is to establish top AI research institutes, strengthen basic research and create a European PhD programme for AI.
+ELLIS (European Laboratory for Learning and Intelligent Systems) is a pan-European artificial intelligence (AI) network of excellence which focuses on fundamental science, technical innovation and societal impact.
+Founded in 2018, ELLIS builds upon machine learning as the driver for modern AI and aims to secure Europe’s sovereignty in this competitive field by creating a multi-centric AI research laboratory.
+ELLIS wants to ensure that the highest level of AI research is performed in the open societies of Europe and consists of 43 sites, 16 research programs and a pan-European PhD & Postdoc Program.

 History

 The organization was inspired by the Learning in Machines and Brains program of the Canadian Institute for Advanced Research.
 ELLIS was first proposed in an open letter to European governments in April 2018, which stated that Europe was not keeping up with the US and China.
 It urged that European governments act to provide opportunities and funding for world-class AI research in Europe.

 It was founded on 6 December 2018 at the Conference on Neural Information Processing Systems (NeurIPS).

 Board

 The members of the board are: